 Below are some examples of websites that were created with the built-in website builders of each of these platforms.
 You can also read our review of the best vacation rental website builders.

 OwnerRez has the next most advanced website builder after Lodgify.
-They only offer one template–it’s basic but also clean and uncluttered.
+They only offer one template–basic but clean and uncluttered.
 You can also create custom pages.
 Read our full review of OwnerRez.

 Uplisting has a very basic website builder with only one template–but we love the design.
 If you’re thinking about adding direct booking to an external site like Squarespace, then Uplisting might be a really good option for you.